algorand/sandbox/README.md

 Note for Ubuntu: You may need to alias `docker` to `sudo docker` or follow the steps in https://docs.docker.com/install/linux/linux-postinstall so that a non-root user can user the command `docker`.

-You can then do the tutorial:
+Run the test command for examples of how to interact with the environment:
 ```
-./sandbox introduction
+./sandbox test
 ```

 ### Windows